 Best garage sale pricing tips

 One of the hardest decisions you will have to make is what garage sale prices to put on your items.
+These garage sale pricing tips will make it easy.

-To make this decision easier, forget about how much you paid originally or how valuable it has been to you or any sentimental attachment you have.
+Forget about how much you paid originally or how valuable it has been to you or any sentimental attachment you have.
 If it's of no value to you anymore then that is its true value - anything more will be a bonus.
 If you can't bring yourself to price an item at 'garage sale' prices described below, don't include it in your garage sale but try selling it through one of these garage sale alternatives like a classified ad in your local paper, online auction sites or consignment outlets.

 Don't forget that to make as much money as you can from your garage sale, you have to sell your stuff so price to sell but not to give away.